NoNameSubmission/NBLDPC_PIM/README.md

 ```bash
 python ./NBLDPC_Software/NBLDPC_TEST_CN&VN.py
 ```
+The default information codelength, code rate and variable degree is 512, 0.88 and 2, respectively.
+If you want to change the matrices setup, change the variable InfoLength and CodeRate in the main function.
+It should be noticed that when these variables are changed, corresponding parity and generative matrices also need to be produced.

 If you are interested in hardware implementation, you can find the Verilog code under ``./NBLDPC_Verilog``.
 You may use the testbench under ``./NBLDPC_Verilog/testbench`` for a quick start.